atperry7/pup_gearswap/README.md

 - [X] Create better gear sets with better variable names
 - [X] Improve the functionality of the Predict Function
 - [X] Update gearsets with better naming convention
-- [ ] Set up gearsets for different Modes/Styles to offer more options for a puppet
+- [X] Set up gearsets for different Modes/Styles to offer more options for a puppet
-- [ ] Add a better list of planned functionality